 Black Dragon is incredibly easy to enjoy.
 Made from a Long Jing varietal (the varietal used to make Dragonwell green tea - possibly the most famous Green tea from China), Black Dragon is naturally sweet and a little nutty, with notes of chocolate and toasty cooked sugars.
 It's a smooth, crowd-pleaser of a tea.

-If you enjoy Chinese black teas, you really should consider trying Black Dragon.
+If you enjoy Chinese black teas, you might consider trying Black Dragon.

 No were pesticides used in the farming of this tea.